 Microblading is one of the latest fashion trends that are fast-growing in the beauty industry.
 It is apparent from many reviews, posts, and blogs that the procedure is a massive hit among blondes.

 Most blondes have the notion that the dark color would not suit their blonde hair.
-However, the result is a reverse.
+However, the result is the reverse.
 The dark and thick color gives the face a more defined look.

 Blondes with less hair growth on their brows were able to experience a bushier and natural-looking stroke of hair.
 There is no separate option for blondes.
 The treatment is the same for all types of eyebrow colors.